ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

     ansible -u lola myhost

-This will still connect as ``ramon`` because the value from the inventory takes priority.
+This will still connect as ``ramon`` because the value from the variable takes priority (in this case, the variable came from the inventory, but the same would be true no matter where the variable was defined).

 For plays/tasks this is also true for ``remote_user``.
 Assuming the same inventory config, the following play::

  - hosts: myhost